National Organisation of Spanish Blind persons (ONCE)

 ONCE (Organización Nacional de Ciegos Españoles) is a not-for-profit organisation established in 1938 right before the end of the Spanish Civil War.
 This organisation brought together a number of small societies of and for the blind all over Spain becoming the only organisation of blind and visually impaired persons in the whole country.
 Its aim is to provide to its members with the widest range of services possible, from education to employment, from rehabilitation to reading services.

-The analogue audio collection comprises nearly 15,000 titles.
-In 2000, ONCE started the digitisation of its collection and around 5,400 audio books are already in digital format.
-Some of these titles, together with all new audio production (since September 2001) are also in DAISY format (1,100 titles).
+The analogue audio collection comprises nearly 46,000 titles.
+In 2000, ONCE started the digitisation of its collection and all of them are now in DAISY format.

 ONCE has been a Full Member of the DAISY Consortium since it was established.